Definition of Urinary Tract Infections

 Clinical features depend on the site of infection of the urinary tract.
-For example, symptoms pertaining to voiding are more common in lower urinary tract while pain and constitutional symptoms are more common in upper urinary tract.
-The following are the description of infection according to site.
+For example, symptoms pertaining to voiding are more common in lower urinary tract infections, while pain and constitutional symptoms are more common in upper urinary tract infections.
+The following are the description of infection according to the site:

 These conditions mainly present with dysuria, perineal pain, frequency, voiding difficulties and painful ejaculations.
 Fever with chill and rigor and other constitutional symptoms are major presenting symptoms in acute bacterial prostatitis.
-In these cases, per-rectal digital examination should be avoided due to chance of blood stream infections.
+In these cases, a per-rectal digital examination should be avoided due to the chance of inducing bacteremia.
 Chronic bacterial prostatitis may be asymptomatic.
 These conditions are important causes of recurrent UTI in male patients.
 Culture result of expressed prostatic secretion may confirm the diagnosis in this case.

 Chronic pyelonephritis is difficult to diagnose.
 It is mostly diagnosed by clubbed calyces with focal and diffuse renal scarring on radiograph.
 This usually develops in patients with vesico-ureteric reflux in early childhood.

 Staphylococcus aureus is the most common bacteria causing renal abscess.
-It is mostly due to spread of infection from another site through blood stream.
-Since it is a systemic infection in majority of cases, fever, constitutional symptoms, loin pain are the presenting symptoms.
-Renal cortex show hypoechoic lesions on radiograph.
+It is mostly due to the spread of infection from another site through the bloodstream.
+Since it is a systemic infection in the majority of cases, fever, constitutional symptoms, and loin pain are the presenting symptoms.
+Renal cortex shows hypoechoic lesions on radiograph.
 The symptoms resemble acute pyelonephritis.
 Diagnosis is confirmed by aspiration and culture from the suspected area under ultrasound guidance.

-A perinephric abscess is the abscess formation in peri-nephric space.
-It is insidious in origin as compared to renal abscess, so it remains undiagnosed for a long period of time.
-Flank or abdominal mass may be initial presentation.
+A perinephric abscess is the abscess formation in the peri-nephric space.
+It is insidious in origin as compared to a renal abscess, so it remains undiagnosed for a long period of time.
+Flank or abdominal mass may be an initial presentation.

 Investigations of Urinary Tract Infection

-- Dip stick tests are often used to detect nitrite which is a metabolic product of typical pathogens of urinary tract.
+- Dipstick tests are often used to detect nitrite which is a metabolic product of typical pathogens of the urinary tract.

-- Leucocyte esterase which is marker of inflammation can be found in dip stick test.
-Presence of nitrite and leucocyte esterase increases the possibilities of UTIs.
+- Leucocyte esterase, which is marker of inflammation, can be found in a dipstick test.
+The presence of nitrite and leucocyte esterase increases the possibilities of UTIs.

 - Clean catch technique is used to collect the clean freshly voided midstream specimen of urine.
-It should be examined for leukocytes, leukocyte casts, red cells etc. If these cells are found it increases the suspicion of UTI.
+It should be examined for leukocytes, leukocyte casts, and red cells etc. If these cells are found, it increases the suspicion of UTI.

-- Suprapubic aspiration of urine from bladder can be used to collect uncontaminated urine sample.
-But now it is rarely required.
+- Suprapubic aspiration of urine from the bladder can be used to collect an uncontaminated urine sample, but now it is rarely required.